Phase 1: Payclass’ process:

 · Review the additional information and interact with Principal / executive team to complete the necessary documentation and verifications.

-· For startups, verify that Selling Entity has the funds in place to pay for costs to 3rd parties (proof of funds).
+· For startups, verify that Selling Entity has the funds in place to pay for costs to enter the capital markets (proof of funds).

 · For currently operating, cash-flowing / revenue-producing businesses, Payclass uses its sole discretion whether to obtain verification of proof of funds.